kontainapp/guide/docs/k8s/K8s_test_app.md

 # Test App for Kubernetes
-Below is the deployment specification for a simple Test App which is just busybox wrapped in a Kontain container.
+Below is the deployment specification for a simple Test App which is just busybox wrapped in a Kontain container but offers a view of how Kontain's runtime is used when instantiating a pod that's a Kontain container image.

 ```yaml